henrytsyu/henrytsyu/README.md

 # Summary

-Meticulous and creative software developer studying Computing at Imperial College London.
-Summer intern in software development at Pearson.
+Meticulous and innovative software developer studying Computing 2nd Year at Imperial College London.
 Diligent leader valuing quality, teamwork and efficiency.
-Enthusiast in trading, including technical analysis.
+Proficient in Java, C and Python.
+Experienced in React, Spring and MySQL.
+Fluent bilingual in English and Chinese.
 No visa sponsorship required for UK.

 ## Skills